-Orbital Configuration and SMEI Layout
+4 Orbital Configuration and SMEI Layout

 One of the simplest and most economical orbits for the SMEI would be equatorial at 800 km above the Earth.
-A circular polar orbit at the same height should also be adquate.
-From such an orbit, the brightest objects to be eliminated from the SMEI view are the Sun, the Earth and the Moon.
-The Earth can be nearly as bright as the Sun, and it covers nearly half of the celestial sphere when viewed from low-Earth orbit.
-This background light is controlled by having SMEI point away from Earth.
-Stray light is eliminated from each of the SMEI sensor $3^{\circ} \times 60^{\circ}$ field of view by baffles designed to operate to within 18° of the solar disk and to within 1° of the Moon.
-Each sensor is shuttered to keep sunlight from falling directly onto the optics and CCD.
-Figure 2 depicts the SMEI instrumentation in an 800 km equatorial orbit.
+A circular polar orbit at the same height should also be adequate.
+From such an orbit, the brightest objects to be eliminated from the SMEI view are the Sun, the Earth, and the Moon.
+From low-Earth orbit the Earth can be nearly as bright as the Sun and covers nearly half of the celestial sphere.
+The source of this background light is controlled by having SMEI point away from Earth.
+Figure 2 gives a schematic of the SMEI instrumentation in a typical 800 km equatorial orbit.
 Figure 3 gives a schematic layout of the proposed SMEI instrument.